wjhopper/PBS-R-Manual/advice.md

 ## Data Sets

-This section includes an overview of useful data sets for in-class demonstrations or assignments.
-The first section includes data sets that are "built-in" as part of the base R `datasets` package, whereas the remaining sections review data sets from other packages that need to be installed.
+This section includes an overview of some selected data sets that may be useful for in-class demonstrations or assignments.
+The first section includes data sets that are "built-in" as part of the base R `datasets` package, whereas the remaining sections review data sets from other selected packages that need to be installed.
+Of course, this list is non-exhaustive.
+The packages used here have more data sets than those we have chosen to highlight, and there are many more interesting data sets in other packages we have not highlighted.
+So, feel free to explore more options.

-Note that each package has many more data sets than those we have chosen to highlight here.
-To see all of the data sets available to you at any given time, including those are built-in with base R or part of loaded packages, enter the following command:
+To see all of the data sets available from all *loaded* packages, including those are built-in with base R o, enter the following command:

 ```r
 data()
 ```

 You should see a list of all the available data sets with a brief summary of each, separated by the package they belong to.
+To see a list of datsets in *all* installed packages (loaded or not), run the command `data(package = .packages(all.available = TRUE))`.

 ### How to Handle `NA` Values